Jahykun/SiaMarble/README.md

 For now:
 1. Go to the target site (Wplace or OpenPlace).
 2. Ensure the script is **enabled** in your userscript manager.
-3. Use the in-page SiaMarble controls (or commands) to load/show/clear your overlay.
+3. Upload the template you want to use.
+4. Select beginning pixel.
+5. Check the "Auto-color replacement" box if you want script to automatically.

 If you want the tutorial section to be extremely clear, send me:
 - A screenshot of your UI panel